Editor's Note: This story was updated at 12:20 p.m. E.S.T. on Thursday, May 24, 2018

 Deep-field images from the Hubble Space Telescope suggest there are 10 times more galaxies in the universe than scientists previously thought, with about 2 trillion galaxies in total, according to a study published in October 2016 in the journal Science by Christopher Conselice, a professor of astrophysics at the University of Nottingham in the U.K., and his colleagues.
 [Video: Our Universe Has Trillions of Galaxies]

-About 100 million (or 10 to the seventh power) stars inhabit the average galaxy, according to one of the best estimates, Conselice wrote in an email to Live Science.
+About 100 million (or 10 to the eighth power) stars inhabit the average galaxy, according to one of the best estimates, Conselice wrote in an email to Live Science.

 But getting to that number was not just a matter of aiming a telescope at the sky and counting up all the twinkly bits.
 Only the most luminous stars in a galaxy shine brightly enough to be detected by a telescope.
 In 2008, for instance, the Sloan Digital Sky Survey (which maps all observable celestial objectsin one third of the sky), detected about 48 million stars, or just half of the number estimated to exist, according to a 2008 study in the Astrophysical Journal.
 A star as bright as our own sun in the neighboring Andromeda galaxy would not even be detected by traditional telescopes such as those used by the Sloan Digital Sky Survey, Space.com reported.